 Renowned for its buttery consistency and delicate flavour, burrata is crafted by artisan cheesemakers across Puglia.
-Burrata also happens to be our head chef - Roberta’s favourite midnight snack, as local caseifici (cheesemongers) produce the delicacy through the night.
-Indeed, many are familiar with visits from Roberta after a few too many of her signature “La Vita É Dolce” (“Life is Sweet”) cocktails on an evening.
+Burrata also happens to be our Head Chef Roberta’s favourite midnight snack.
+Local caseifici (cheesemongers) produce the delicacy through the night, and many are familiar with visits from Roberta after a few too many of her signature “La Vita É Dolce” (“Life is Sweet”) cocktails.
 We dress our charmingly shaped triangoli in velvety sage butter; this herb does a great job at teasing out the sweet flavour of the sun-dried tomato.
 A scattering of formaggio completes this tribute to Pugliese cuisine.
-And while we wholeheartedly trust Roberta’s culinary judgement, we think these triangoli are best consumed in the daylight hours, al fresco with a refreshing aperitivo in hand!
+And while we wholeheartedly trust Roberta’s culinary judgement, we think these triangoli are best consumed in the daylight hours, al fresco, with a refreshing aperitivo in hand!

 Preparation time: 1.5 hours

 Calories per serving: 648kcal

 For the pasta:

 200g "00" flour

 For the filling:

 1 ball burrata (if you can't find burrata, you can use buffalo mozzarella instead)